kragen/derctuo/cyclopaedia-1880.md

 so I thought I would add a partial headword index to accelerate the process of finding things.

+Without this index, a binary search for a headword would require looking at 11 or 12 pages distributed over both volumes, about a minute and a half of rendering time.
+With it, the worst case should be 6 pages, but the average more like 4; about 5% of pages are included directly in the index.

 - Acetic anhydride-Acetification, p.
 22 (vol. 1 38/916)
 - Aigremore-Air, p.
 44 (vol. 1 60/916)
 - Alkali-Alkalimetry, p.
 84 (vol. 1 100/916)
+- Ammonium (cont.), p.
+134 (vol. 1 150/916)
 - Antispasmodic-Aplanatic, p.
 174 (vol. 1 190/916)
 - Argentine-Aromatic, p.
 184 (vol. 1 200/916)
 - Asparagin-Asparagus, p.
 209 (vol. 1 225/916)